digital-archives/HISTGA1011/slides/week_06_slide_deck.md

 ---

 ## Definition
-# Metadata element
+# Metadata element - 1/2

 A __metadata element__ is a discrete piece of information that describes a digital or physical object.
 It provides descriptive, administrative, technical, or structural information about the object to facilitate its management, discovery, access, and preservation.

+---

+## Definition
+# Metadata element - 2/2

 Metadata elements are typically organized into a standardized schema or framework to ensure consistency and interoperability across different systems, domains, and communities.

 <!--presenter notes